 If you’d like to take a guided tour of Paris, the two companies we usually use are Take Walks and Context Travel.
 These both offer small group walking tours in Paris, which are a great way to learn about some of the sights and history of the city.
 Of course, if you decide to take a walking tour you will have to adjust the itinerary accordingly to suit.

-Context travel offer a number of very focused tours of Paris, and these offer very specialised insights into particular subjects.
+Context travel offer a number of very focused tours of Paris, and these offer very specialized insights into particular subjects.
 We’d suggest maybe taking one of these for a specific area of interest that you really want to learn about, perhaps for Versailles.
 They also offer an introduction to Paris tour.

 There are of course other options for various tours in Paris, including all the tours on this page, which offers a variety of things to do from different providers.